kmizu/pegex/README.markdown

 + scala 2.8.0 or later
 + jdk 1.5.0 or later

+## Build Requirment
++ scala 2.8.0 or later
++ jdk 1.5.0 or later
+- Apache Ant 1.6 or later

 ## Build Instructions
 1. Move to project's root directory.
 2. Type "ant" in shell.